Skip to content

 {

-"label": "Connect your deployment to BI tools",
+"label": "Connect a deployment with BI tools",

 "slug": "connect-bi-tools"